 In Praise of… Praise!

-|✦ Connect over a shared value||Acknowledge the things that put you on the same team, such as shared goals, values, or experience.||I know how important it is to both of us that this pilot is a success and I see how hard you’ve been working over the last few weeks.|
+|I know how important it is to both of us that this pilot is a success and I see how hard you’ve been working on it.

-|👀 Share a specific observation about a behavior or action and name the impact.||Focus on the things that are in their control (behavior, not character!).
+|Share your observations, the impact, and any requests.||Focus on the things that are in their control (behavior, not character!).

-|You’ve done a great job wrangling a bunch of different stakeholders, getting them on the same page and bought in, and moving forward without missing deadlines.
+|You’ve done a great job wrangling a bunch of stakeholders, getting them bought in, and moving forward without missing deadlines.
 I’m thinking specifically about the way you handled the timeline disagreement by identifying a collaborative win-win approach.

-Because you’ve done such a great job representing us and building relationships with our coalitions partners, they seem so much more eager to work with us than they have in the past.
+Because you’ve done such a great job representing us and building relationships with our coalition partners, they seem much more eager to work with us than they have in the past.
 Also, since I haven’t had to be as hands-on as I expected, I’ve been able to focus more on fundraising.

-|💬 Ask questions||Probe into their successes so you can identify the key conditions or actions that helped them exceed expectations.
+|Ask questions||Invite their self-reflection and probe their successes to identify the key conditions or actions that helped them exceed expectations.

 Give them the opportunity to ask for help or support.

 |What made you approach it that way?
 What has been most helpful to you in getting this work done?
 What are you particularly proud of?
 What would you say are the top 1-2 things you did to make this a success?

 For managers who can’t seem to find time for it, try any of these: